huggingface/hub-docs/docs/hub/repositories-recommendations.md

 - A dataset card: we want to ensure that your dataset can be used effectively by the community and one of the key ways of enabling this is via a dataset card.
 This [guidance](docs/hub/datasets-cards.md) provides an overview of how to write a dataset card.
 - You are sharing the dataset to enable community reuse.
 If you plan to upload a dataset you anticipate won't have any further reuse, other platforms are likely more suitable.
 - You must follow the repository limitations outlined above.

-We also have a strong preference for the following:

 - Using file formats that are well integrated with the Hugging Face ecosystem.
-We have good support for [Parquet](https://huggingface.co/docs/datasets/main/en/loading) and [WebDataset](https://huggingface.co/docs/datasets/main/en/loading#webdataset) formats, which are often good options for sharing large datasets efficiently.
+We have good support for [Parquet](https://huggingface.co/docs/datasets/v2.19.0/en/loading#parquet) and [WebDataset](https://huggingface.co/docs/datasets/v2.19.0/en/loading#webdataset) formats, which are often good options for sharing large datasets efficiently.
 This will also ensure the dataset viewer works for your dataset.
 - Avoid the use of custom loading scripts when using datasets.
 In our experience, datasets that require custom code to use often end up with limited reuse.

 Please get in touch with us if any of these requirements are difficult for you to meet because of the type of data or domain you are working in.